 AAS Ltd remove a full range of asbestos products including:

-Absolute Asbestos Solutions Ltd provides can assure you that the services, products and people we provide are accredited for safety and quality and experts in minimising environmental impact.
+Absolute Asbestos Solutions Ltd provide services, products and people accredited for safety and quality.
+We are experts in minimising environmental impact.
 That includes ensuring that you, your family, your staff or contractors are protected.

 We treat every contract on an individual basis and you can rest assured of our attention to details throughout.
 From large scale contracts to minor household asbestos elimination we have the expertise to advise on project.